Monterey Bay Aquarium is one of the finest aquaria in the USA.

 The restaurant stays open from 11 am to 3 pm.

-There are five amazing beaches near the Aquarium in Monterey.
+There are five amazing beaches near Monterey Bay Aquarium in Monterey.

 Visitors to the Aquarium usually plan a trip to one of these beaches, before or after their rendezvous with the water creatures.

-The beach offers scenic beauty even though it is surrounded by hotels.
+The beach offers scenic beauty even though hotels surround it.

 The Hopkins Marine Station Beach is also 300 meters (1000 feet) from Monterey Bay Aquarium.